Designed for Growth: Scale your recurring revenue with the new Teamgate SaaS CRM. Explore SaaS Features →

 • Small businesses may not need all of the bells and whistles that come with enterprise CRMs, but they should never sacrifice quality in these key areas: general ease of use, availability of customer support, contact and data management, and basic reporting.

 • If your business has a key focus area, there’s a good chance a CRM solution has built-in templates or features to meet your requirements.
-For example, if your organization is most focused on sales and building out sales pipelines, Teamgate, Pipedrive, and Freshsales are some of the best sales CRM solutions on the market.
+For example, if your organization is most focused on sales and building out sales pipelines, structured, discipline-driven systems like Teamgate help enforce defined stages and next steps so opportunities don’t quietly go stale.

 • CRM solutions can get expensive, but many vendors offer affordable versions of their enterprise software or sell purpose-built customer relationship management tools for small businesses.